ciardorje/BIOFRAG-Delineation/README.md

   2) Patches that contain core habitat and are connected by corridors that do not contain core habitat are seperated into 2+ independent fragments.
   3) Patches that are connected by corridors that do contain core habitat are grouped into one fragment.
   4) Patches that are not entirely isolated but do not themselves contain core habitat are grouped with the largest connected patch (i.e., into a single fragment).

+BIOFRAGr provides two outputs:

+  1) A raster where each cell holds the number of the identified fragment to which it belongs
+  2) A sf data frame holding polygons for each identified fragment